Roman Fitness Systems

 PROTEIN + CARB MEAL

 I like this shake for a few reasons.
 Firstly, it’s tasty and takes about 3 minutes to prepare.
-Plus, it has Kiwis, which are my 4th favorite fruit (behind apples, watermenlons, and strawberries–in that order).
+Plus, it has Kiwis, which are my 4th favorite fruit (behind apples, watermelons, and strawberries–in that order).
 Moreover, it has the word “kiwi” in there, which makes me think of my buddy from New Zealand, Chris the Kiwi.
-PLUS, Dave and Karine spelled “crazy” with a K, which make me laugh.
-Ooooh those silly Canadians and their humor.
-What will they think of next?

 PROTEIN + CARB MEAL